 20 Famous Edgar Degas Paintings [Art Masterpieces]

 The Marriage of the Virgin by Raphael Urbino

-Finished in 1504 for the Franciscan church of San Francesco, Città di Castello, the painting portrays a marriage service among Mary and Joseph.
-It changed hands a few times before settling in 1806 at the Pinacoteca di Brera in 1806.
+Finished in 1504 for the Franciscan church of San Francesco, Città di Castello, the painting portrays a marriage service of Mary and Joseph.
+It changed hands a few times before finally settling in the hands of Pinacoteca di Brera in 1806.